Zhou dynasty: Feudalism

 This type of unilineal descent-group later became the model of the Korean family through the influence of Neo-Confucianism, as Zhu Xi and others advocated its re-establishment in China.

-Fēngjiàn system and bureaucracy
+Fengjian system and bureaucracy

 There were five peerage ranks below the royal ranks, in descending order with common English translations: gōng 公 "duke", hóu 侯 "marquis", bó 伯 "count", zǐ 子 "viscount", and nán 男 "baron".
 At times, a vigorous duke would take power from his nobles and centralize the state.
 Centralization became more necessary as the states began to war among themselves and decentralization encouraged more war.
 If a duke took power from his nobles, the state would have to be administered bureaucratically by appointed officials.